In a nutshell

 - The UK has also introduced new restructuring regimes in the education sector, which aim to support higher education providers at risk of insolvency.

-- The UK's restructuring and insolvency legislation is not taken from EU regulations, so leaving the EU will have little effect on domestic cases.
-Brexit will, however, complicate the processes for implementing cross-border restructurings and insolvencies, leaving some to suggest that the UK's reputation and attractiveness as a location for international restructuring and insolvency will be undermined as a result.
-International companies may increasingly seek to commence proceedings in an EU member state rather than the UK, in order to ensure automatic recognition across the EU.
+- The UK's restructuring and insolvency legislation is not taken from EU regulations, so leaving the EU has had little effect on domestic cases.
+However, it has complicated the processes for implementing cross-border restructurings and insolvencies, leaving some to suggest that the UK's reputation and attractiveness as a location for international restructuring and insolvency will be undermined as a result.